DataScience4Psych/DataScience4Psych/README.md

 + Computing for the Social Sciences (https://cfss.uchicago.edu/)

-This bookdown book is a *work in progress*.
-We'll update this `README` and the repo status when ready! :rocket:
+# License

+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.